Learning to manage your 401(k) can provide huge benefits

 It’s not too late to begin investing in your company’s 401 (k) plan.
 Even if investing scares you, many companies can now automatically enroll you in a 401(k) as soon as they hire you.
 An in-house employee benefits manager may pick the investment mix and contribution levels for you if you decide you do not want to do it yourself.

 To sum it up: 401 (k) plans can be a great way to increase your income stream when you retire, plan a legacy for loved ones, and avoid paying more tax than you need to.
 However, 401 k plans do have certain requirements and nuances that must be met to get the most from them.

 If you’re not sure which of these options is best for you, consider speaking with a professional who can help to guide you.

-These are the views of Peter Montoya, Inc., not the named Representative or Broker/Dealer, and should not be construed as investment advice.
-Neither the named Representative or Broker/Dealer give tax or legal advice.
 All information is believed to be from reliable sources; however, we make no representation as to its completeness or accuracy.
-Please consult your Financial Advisor for further information.
+Please consult your Financial Advisor for further details.